javimarlop/spdynmod/README.md

 ### Slides about the model

 [Martínez-López J.](http://webs.um.es/javier.martinez/miwiki/lib/exe/fetch.php?id=inicio&cache=cache&media=isem2013_jml.pdf), Martínez-Fernández J. , Naimi B., Carreño M. F., Esteve M. A. 2013.
 Spatio-temporal dynamic modeling of plant communities responses to hydrological pressures in a semiarid Mediterranean wetland.
 Ecological Modelling for Ecosystem Sustainability in the context of Global Change - ISEM 2013.
 Toulouse, France.

+## Model validation

+A mutiple resolution goodness of fit assessment has been performed for each validation year after Costanza 1989 and Kuhnert et al. 2005.
+We implemented the version modified by Kuhnert et al. in order to exclude NA values from the analysis.
+The maps and R scripts needed to perform this assessment are prepared for parallel computing and can be found under `inst/maps_validation`.

+@article{,
+title = "{Model goodness of fit: A multiple resolution procedure}", journal = "Ecological Modelling ", volume = "47", number = "3--4",
+pages = "199 - 215",
+year = "1989",
+author = "Robert Costanza"
+}

+@Article{,
+Title = {Comparing Raster Map Comparison Algorithms for Spatial Modeling and Analysis}, Author = {Kuhnert, Matthias and Voinov, Alexey and Seppelt, Ralf}, Journal = {Photogrammetric Engineering \& Remote Sensing}, Year = {2005},
+Month = aug,
+Number = {8},
+Pages = {975--984},
+Volume = {71}
+}